MaximilianB2/pc-gym/Feature Timeline.md

   - Policy evaluation
     - Learning curve plot
     - cross-validation
+    - Plot custom constraints
   - Customisation
     - Reward function
+  - Oracle
+    - IMC Tuned FB controller (i.e. if MPC fails to converge this could be used as a backup?)
+    - Option to allow/disallow disturbance and setpoint foresight
   - Other
     - Ability to specify observable states
     - Leaderboard / Hackathon